Jones slopes and coarse volume of near-alternating links: Introduction

-\end{defn} The Coarse Volume Conjecture \cite[Question 10.13]{FKP13} asks whether there exists a function $B(K)$ of the coefficients of the colored Jones polynomials of every knot $K$, such that for hyperbolic knots, $B(K)$ is coarsely related to hyperbolic volume $vol(S^3 \setminus K)$.
+\end{defn} The Coarse Volume Conjecture \cite[Question 10.13]{FKP13} predicts the existence of a function $B(K)$ of the coefficients of the colored Jones polynomial of a hyperbolic knot $K$, such that $B(K)$ is coarsely related to the hyperbolic volume $vol(S^3 \setminus K)$.
 Here the infinite set $Z$ is taken to be the set of hyperbolic knots.

-We show that a near-alternating knot has stable first, second, last, and penultimate coefficients which are determined by state graphs of a near-alternating diagram.
+We show that a near-alternating knot has stable first, second, penultimate, and last coefficients which are determined by state graphs of a near-alternating diagram.
 We give a two-sided bound on the volume of a highly twisted, near-alternating knot based on these coefficients.
-To simplify notation we will just write $\alpha_n$ for $\alpha_{0, n}$, $\beta_n$ for $\alpha_{1, n}$, $\alpha'_n$ for $\alpha'_{0, n}$, and $\beta'_n$ for $\alpha'_{1, n}$.